MidCap Advisors

-MidCap Advisors, LLC is a boutique investment bank that specializes in mergers & acquisitions while also providing strategic planning, capital raising, and business valuation services to mid-market companies across the United States.
-The company has three groups: Insurance & Financial Services, Education, and Generalist (completing deals in the Transportation & Logistics, Manufacturing, Homeland Defense & Security, and Healthcare spaces).
+MidCap Advisors is an American boutique investment bank that specializes in mergers & acquisitions while also providing strategic planning, capital raising, and business valuation services to mid-market companies across the United States.

+The company has three groups: Insurance & Financial Services, Education, and Generalist (completing deals in the Transportation & Logistics, Manufacturing, Homeland Defense & Security, and Healthcare sectors).

 History

 The company was founded in 1989 by two former Chemical Bank (now known as JPMorgan Chase & Co.) executives, Douglas T. Hendrickson and John D. Poppe.
 Over the last twenty years, MidCap has worked on many significant deals across the middle market.